Leasehold & Shared ownership

 Your Lease agreement

 We have a number of different leases in operation, so it is very important that you check the terms of your actual lease.
-Generally, a leaseholder is responsible for:
+Generally, a Leaseholder is responsible for:

 • Paying their service charge.
 The service charge pays for things like maintaining door-entry systems, cleaning shared areas and the upkeep of communal gardens.
 There are a number of ways to pay the service charge.
 Our preferred payment method is by Direct Debit, monthly in advance.